Featured Article

 Many students who started university courses after fees were increased have now completed their degrees, but a lot of them are not doing too well.
 According to the National Union of Students, nearly half of all students who attended university as undergraduates in 2012 were back to living with their parents five years later.

-With more and more graduates achieving university degrees, things are only likely to become worse, with more competition, fewer opportunities, and less room for work.
-Read this Guardian article to find out how newly-graduated students are finding life after university, and how successful they have been in finding work.
+With more and more graduates achieving university degrees, things are only likely to become worse, with more competition, fewer opportunities, and less room for work... so, is university really worth the cost?

 Alternatives to university